Allan090103/SECP1513-06-TIS-SECTION-6-E-Portfolio/Assignment 3/README.md

 # Reflection on Assignment 3 – Video on Virtual Talk and Visit to UTM Digital
-On the 5th Of December 2023 we attended virtual on UTM Digital .
+On the 5th Of December 2023 we attended virtual talk on UTM Digital .
 From the talk we get a little overview on the functions and departments available in UTM Digital .
 The virtual talk was very informative as we get in depth detail about UTM Digital and it’s functions.
 On the 20th December 2023 we visited